EFootball: Development

-On July 21, 2021, Konami released a six-minute video revealing the new game.
+On 21 July 2021, Konami released a six-minute video revealing the new game.
 The announcement revealed that the Pro Evolution Soccer (Winning Eleven) brand had been dropped.

-The game was released on PlayStation 4, PlayStation 5, Microsoft Windows, Xbox One, and Xbox Series X/S on September 30, 2021.
+The game was released on PlayStation 4, PlayStation 5, Microsoft Windows, Xbox One, and Xbox Series X/S on 30 September 2021.
 It was built using Unreal Engine 4 for the first time in the franchise.

-On October 8, 2021, Konami announced that it would release a new update with fixes for the game's issues on October 28, 2021.
+On 8 October 2021, Konami announced that it would release a new update with fixes for the game's issues on 28 October 2021.
 The update was delayed and the release postponed to November 2021.
-Konami then launched the update 0.9.1 on November 6, and announced that the 1.0 update release was delayed until Spring 2022.
-Version 1.0.0 of eFootball 2022 was finally announced on April 6, 2022, with release date on April 14, 2022.
+Konami then launched the update 0.9.1 on 6 November, and announced that the 1.0 update release was delayed until Spring 2022.
+Version 1.0.0 of eFootball 2022 was finally announced on 6 April 2022, with release date on 14 April 2022.

-On May 31, 2022, Konami announced their roadmap for the rest of 2022 up until 2023 for features such as Master League and the number of teams that can be used in offline mode which will all be released as paid content.
+On 31 May 2022, Konami announced their roadmap for the rest of 2022 up until 2023 for features such as Master League and the number of teams that can be used in offline mode which will all be released as paid content.
 However, as of September 2024 of eFootball's latest series release, features such as Master League and Edit Mode have not been released on PC or consoles, and no further announcements have been made by Konami.

 Reception

 This screenshot of then Manchester United players (L-R) Paul Pogba, Cristiano Ronaldo and Scott McTominay was widely shared, according to Polygon, as "the most notorious example" of the game's poor graphics.

 At launch, eFootball 2022 was panned by critics and players, who criticized the "atrocious" graphics, lack of content, laggy engine and finicky controls.
 With 92% negative reviews, it became the worst-rated game on Steam a day after launch, and the lowest-rated game of 2021 on the review aggregator Metacritic.
 Konami later apologised for the game's many issues and said they would work on improving it.
-A major "1.0" update, that aimed to address many of these issues, was released April 14, 2022 on PC and consoles.
+A major "1.0" update, that aimed to address many of these issues, was released 14 April 2022 on PC and consoles.

+A 2022 review by Simon Cardy of IGN after the 1.0 update gave it a 4/10, writing that "In truth, it's still hard to recommend playing eFootball, even if it is completely free to do so" and that it's "disappointing in so many areas that it's hard to see a quick fix forthcoming".
+Cardy also criticized the skill moves and gameplay, writing that it's inconsistent and that its AI is dense and dull.
+Other things he criticized were the pay to win model, the lack of game modes, the atmosphere in games, the commentary in games, and the user interface.
+However, he praised the presentation of the pitch along with the player and stadium models.